EchoEllet/EchoEllet.dev/site/src/jsMain/resources/markdown/resume.md

 Committed to continuous improvement and collaborative progress.

 > [!NOTE]
-> This resume is an early version created for development and demonstration purposes.
+> This resume is actively maintained and regularly updated to reflect ongoing improvements and contributions.
-> It is actively maintained and will continue to evolve with clearer structure and additional detail over time.
+Expect continued refinement in structure, clarity, and detail over time.

 ---